Deni Bonet: Career

-In February 2017 Deni released the all-instrumental album Bright Shiny Objects on Zip Records, distributed on Sony RED in the US and Rough Trade in the Benelux countries.
-Featuring songs co-written with Stephen Gaboury, Richard Barone and Jon Cobert among others, the album was recorded with world-class session musicians including Shawn Pelton, Will Lee, Steve Holley, Graham Maby, and Liberty DeVitto.
-Produced by Emmy award-winning engineer Paul Bevan, recorded and mixed by Robert L. Smith, and mastered by Scott Hull at Masterdisk, the album showcases Deni's broad musical talent across a wide variety of musical genres.
-Shortly thereafter she performed 3 of her original songs live at Carnegie Hall.
+In February 2017 Bonet released the all-instrumental album Bright Shiny Objects on Zip Records, distributed on Sony RED in the US and Rough Trade in the Benelux countries.
+Featuring songs co-written with Stephen Gaboury, Richard Barone and Jon Cobert, the album was recorded with session musicians including Shawn Pelton, Will Lee, Steve Holley, Graham Maby, and Liberty DeVitto.

-Subsequent to the release of the new album, Deni embarked on two-month-long European tours, performing in the UK (including the legendary Cavern Club in Liverpool), Ireland, Belgium, the Netherlands and Finland.
+Subsequent to the release of the album, Bonet embarked on two-month-long European tours, performing in the UK (including the legendary Cavern Club in Liverpool), Ireland, Belgium, the Netherlands and Finland.

-The Huffington Post published an article about Deni in September 2017 which included the premiere of the video for "Light This Candle".
+The Huffington Post published an article about Bonet in September 2017 which included the premiere of the video for "Light This Candle".

-In October 2017 Deni premiered orchestral versions of several of her recordings, performing with the award-winning Baylor University Symphony, including two orchestrated by Gene Pritsker, one by Stephen Gaboury, and Edgar Winter's "Frankenstein (instrumental)" orchestrated by Danny Elfman's orchestrator Steve Bartek (who has orchestrated the music for all of Tim Burton's movies).
-The performance, conducted by maestro Stephen Heyde and with concertmaster Joseph Duque, was met with a standing ovation.
+In October 2017 Bonet premiered orchestral versions of several of her recordings, performing with the award-winning Baylor University Symphony, including two orchestrated by Gene Pritsker, one by Stephen Gaboury, and Edgar Winter's "Frankenstein (instrumental)" orchestrated by Danny Elfman's orchestrator Steve Bartek (who has orchestrated the music for all of Tim Burton's movies).

-In February 2018 Deni was invited back to Carnegie Hall, performing an electric set culminating with Edgar Winter's "Frankenstein (instrumental)".
-She was invited back again in February 2019 and she received a standing ovation after her set, and again in February 2020.
+In February 2018 Bonet was invited back to Carnegie Hall, performing an electric set culminating with Edgar Winter's "Frankenstein (instrumental)".

-In 2019 Deni was appointed an Arts Envoy by the US State Department, and spent August in Zanzibar at the Dhow Countries Music Academy teaching songwriting, violin, and rock n' roll.
+In 2019 Bonet was appointed an Arts Envoy by the US State Department, and spent August in Zanzibar at the Dhow Countries Music Academy teaching songwriting, violin, and rock n' roll.
+The residency culminated with a televised concert, sponsored by the US Embassy in Dar es Salaam.

-In January 2020 Deni returned to Zanzibar to record original music with local Tanzanian band Stone Town Rockerz which will appear on her new album, to be released later this year.
-In February she appeared once again at Carnegie Hall as a headliner as part of the Sixth Chinese New Year Spectacular, and also performed as soloist on four of her own songs with the Danbury (CT) Community Orchestra.
+In January 2020 Bonet returned to Zanzibar to record original music with the Tanzanian band, Stone Town Rockerz, which will appear on her upcoming album.

+In February she appeared once again at Carnegie Hall as a headliner as part of the Sixth Chinese New Year Spectacular, and also performed as soloist, performing orchestrations of her original music with the Danbury (CT) Community Orchestra.

-During the COVID-19 pandemic Deni has been keeping busy while staying home, broadcasting a popular fortnightly "Happy Hour Live" show on Facebook Live and YouTube Live to a global audience, and working on the final tracks for her new album which will be released in 2022.
+Her final performance before the pandemic lockdown was performing as a guest of The Chieftains at Kimmel Center for the Performing Arts in Philadelphia, PA.

+During the Pandemic, Bonet streamed live performances entitled “Happy Hour Live with Deni Bonet” from her home studio in New York City to a global audience.